N1OF/RadioReceipts/README.md

 This program will pull Band Conditions from HamQSL's Solar XML file, Solar Weather Predictions from NOAA Space Weather Prediction Center, and Satellite passes from N2YO's API.

+DEPENDENCIES

+This Python script uses the requests, xml.etree.ElementTree, datetime, and tabulate modules.
+Ensure you have those installed before running this.

 CONFIGURATION

 Open the radioprint.py script, and go to "def calculate_iss_passes".
 You will need to edit the URL to include relevant information for use with N2YO's